brunoterkaly/AzureScenarios/UnfinishedAzureBt3_ExportingToSQLDatabase/Hol.md

 This next lab is about migrating an on-premises database to the cloud.
 As the diagram below suggests, there are two ways to support SQL Server databases in the public cloud.

 The concept is simple - how do you take an on-premises database and move it to the cloud.
 You have two choices.
-In this lab we will move the database to Windows Azure SQL Database.
+In this lab we will move the database to **Windows Azure SQL Database**.

 ![SQL Database](Images/highlevel.png?raw=true)

 _SQL Database_

-Because Windows Azure SQL Database is indeed a database as a service, there are some real advantages.
-First, it can be fantastically economical—some companies have reduced their database costs by more than 90 percent by using Windows Azure SQL Database.
+Because **Windows Azure SQL Database** is indeed a database as a service, there are some real advantages.
+First, it can be fantastically economical—some companies have reduced their database costs by more than 90 percent by using **Windows Azure SQL Database**.
 Second, it provides self-managing capabilities, enabling organi- zations to provision data services for applications throughout the enterprise without adding to the support burden of the central IT department.
 Third, the service replicates three copies of your data, and in the case of a hardware failure, it provides automatic failover.

 But there are limitations.
 The maximum database size is 150GB, though this can be increased through  sharding (the horizontal partitioning of data).
 This approach is also subject to more latency issues, due to the fact that it runs on a shared infrastructure in the Microsoft  datacenter.
 Another drawback is that you must expect transient faults and program your code accordingly.
-Finally, Windows Azure SQL Database represents a subset of SQL Server, meaning that some features, such as XML, system stored procedures, distributed transactions, synonyms, CLR procedures, Full Text Search and the ability  to have linked servers are not supported.
-Because of these limitations, migrating to Windows Azure SQL Database may not work for some scenarios.
+Finally, **Windows Azure SQL Database** represents a subset of SQL Server, meaning that some features, such as XML, system stored procedures, distributed transactions, synonyms, CLR procedures, Full Text Search and the ability  to have linked servers are not supported.
+Because of these limitations, migrating to **Windows Azure SQL Database** may not work for some scenarios.

 <a name="Objectives"></a>
 ### Objectives ###

 In this hands-on lab, you will learn how to:

-- Create a **Server** virtual machine to host our Windows Azure SQL Database
+- Create a **Server**  to host our **Windows Azure SQL Database**
 - Open IP addresses on the **Server** virtual machine to allow for incoming connections
-- Use SQL Server Management Studio 2012 to export an on-premises database to the **Server** you previously created
+- Use **SQL Server Management Studio** 2012 to export an on-premises database to the **Server** you previously created
-- Validate the migration using the portal tooling and SQL Server Management Studio
+- Validate the migration using the portal tooling and **SQL Server Management Studio**

 <a name="Prerequisites"></a>
 ### Prerequisites ###